 “Everybody always gets everything he wants,” says Captain Willard in Apocalypse Now.
 He was being serious, restating “Be careful what you wish for.”
 I flew to Kathmandu, Nepal, and somehow got what I sought.
 The trip was also the origin of an long-term intellectual curiosity that is the basis for a new biotechnology issue worth knowing about.

 Of course, the sojourn was well after the heady “3K” hippie overland days of Kabul, Kuta (a Balinese beach) and Kathmandu.
-But Kathmandu sits right in the high Himalaya, a positively medieval Buddhist burg like some sort of semi-accessible ...
+But Kathmandu sits right in the high Himalaya, a positively medieval Buddhist burg like some sort of ...

 This is a discussion topic or guest posting submitted by a Stock Gumshoe reader.
 The content has not been edited or reviewed by Stock Gumshoe, and any opinions expressed are those of the author alone.